CleverTap/clevertap-unity-sdk/docs/Instructions-WebGL.md

-# Unity SDK WebGL Quick Start Guide (SDK v3.2.0)
+# Unity SDK WebGL Quick Start Guide (SDK v4.0.0)

 ## Overview

-This guide will help you install the CleverTap Unity SDK, track your first user event, and see this information in the CleverTap dashboard in less than ten minutes.
+This guide will help you install the CleverTap Unity SDK, track your first user event, and see this information in the CleverTap dashboard.

 ## Installation